Skip to main content

 Reels

 Reels consistently command the highest per-deliverable rates across every follower tier.
-They require more production effort (scripting, filming, editing), they get preferential algorithmic distribution, and they have a much longer content lifespan than Stories.
-In 2026, Reels are the centerpiece of most brand campaigns on Instagram.
-If you're only going to get good at one format, make it this one.
+They take more production effort (scripting, filming, editing), get preferential algorithmic distribution, and have a much longer content lifespan than Stories.
+In 2026, Reels are the centerpiece of most brand campaigns on Instagram, so if you only have time to get good at one format, this is the one.

 Carousels